kampanosg/.dotfiles/nvim/README.md

 Mainly storing it here so that I don't lose it and be able to roll-back whenever I break it 😅.

-It can be cloned directly into `~/.config/` and then renamed to `nvim`.
+It can be copied directly into `~/.config/` and then install plugins and LSPs.
 [Packer](https://github.com/wbthomason/packer.nvim), is also required for plugin management.

 ## Dependencies